 The battle then began over the $75,000 Crawford had paid to Lavine.
 Currently held by the County Clerk, Lavine’s conviction theoretically meant that Crawford (still facing trial for bribery) was entitled to get the money back.
 However, the estate of the bankrupt A.G.
 Wagy & Co. investment firm sued Crawford and Lavine in U.S. court, asserting that Crawford owed the company excess of $40,000 over a Julian Oil stock deal.
 Crawford claimed in U.S. Court that September that he’d been receiving threats that he had better give Wagy its share of the money or else.
 Lavine, who was appealing his case, maintained that it was his money and no one else had a right to it.

 On October 20, 1930, D.A.
-Fitts suddenly dropped the bribery charges against Crawford, Friedlander and Lewis for “lack of evidence.”
+Fitts suddenly dropped the bribery charges against Crawford, Friedlander and Lewis for our old friend, “lack of evidence.”

-Three days later, Crawford was dead, victim of a double homicide that also took the life of journalist Herbert Spencer.
+Three days later, Crawford was dead, victim of a double homicide that also took the life of newspaper man Herbert F. Spencer.
 The two were shot to death at Crawford’s 6665 Sunset Blvd. office at roughly 4:30 in the afternoon.
-Spencer expired on the spot.
-Crawford died at Georgia Street Receiving Hospital later that evening without revealing the name of his assailant.
+Spencer expired on Sunset Boulevard after, though mortally wounded, giving chase to the assailant.
+Crawford died at Georgia Street Receiving Hospital later that evening, ostensibly without revealing the name of his assailant.

 Crawford’s funeral took place at the church he’d so recently helped fund, on May 23.
 Guy McAfee, Farmer Page and Tutor Scherer sent flowers.